About the Certified Water Manager Program

 - Expert Certification: CLCA Expert Water Manager.
 Pass the written test, complete the water audit training and manage five properties for one year and continue to manage five properties at or below the water budget established by the CLCA Water Management Performance Program.
 In addition, the water use may not exceed 80 percent of ETo.
 However if a local jurisdiction defines on budget or other landscape water consumption requirements that are more demanding than 80 percent of ETo the program will require the local standard.

-There are no perquisites for certification.
+There are no prerequisites for certification.
 Certification is open to anyone.

 If you have not completed the Performance Program requirement: Upon completion of passing the written test a property must be enrolled in the Water Management Performance Program within six months.